zxcabs/node-rest-test/README.md

-Test REST api server using expresso and json-schema
+Test REST api server using expresso and validate-schema

 Install:
 --------